ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Introduction

-In summary, our contributions are: \begin{itemize} \item \textbf{Unified Sensitivity Learning:} We propose a single mechanism that solves FS, DS, and EC by measuring sensitivity to batch-wise value substitution, offering clear semantic interpretability. \item \textbf{Reliable Polarization:} We demonstrate that ShuffleGate naturally separates signal from noise.
-This polarization mitigates the risk of accidentally pruning weak features by creating a clear decision boundary, simplifying the tuning process. \item \textbf{SOTA \& Scalability:} Experiments show ShuffleGate outperforms baselines on FS and DS tasks.
+\begin{itemize} \item \textbf{Unified Sensitivity Learning:} We redefine structure search as a differentiable sensitivity learning task.
+By measuring model's sensitivity to stochastic information blockage, ShuffleGate offers intrinsic interpretability and achieves a qualitative leap in efficiency—transforming prohibitive iterative permutation analysis into a parallel, end-to-end training operation. \item \textbf{Reliable Polarization:} We demonstrate that ShuffleGate naturally separates signal from noise.
+This polarization mitigates the risk of pruning weak features by creating a clear decision boundary, simplifying the selection process. \item \textbf{SOTA \& Scalability:} Experiments show ShuffleGate outperforms baselines on FS and DS tasks across varying compression ratios.
 Furthermore, we demonstrate extreme scalability by evaluating 270 million parameters in minutes and reporting successful industrial deployment. \end{itemize}